What You’ll Learn 💾

 Fast on trigger

-Fast on the trigger, slow otherwise
+Fast on trigger, slow otherwise

 Storing full speed data

-Now the data will be stored in the file at full speed.
+Once confirmed, the data will be stored in the file at full speed.

 Always fast storing option